-The grim reality of today is that nothing is safe anymore there have been numerous cases where we found microplastic in humans badly affecting our health but now for the first time we have made a grim discovery, we found microplastic in the placenta in a mother and her unborn child in Italy.
+The grim reality of today is that nothing is safe anymore.
+There have been numerous cases where microplastic which has negative effects on human health, has been found in humans.
+But now for the first time, we have made a grim discovery, in Italy, we found microplastic in the placenta of a mother and in her unborn child.

-Now is the time to take the security of your food and water into your hand, But how are you going to do that?
+It’s time to take the security of our food and water seriously.
+How to ensure the safety and security of our daily intakes?
 Let’s find out how you can protect yourself and your family from microplastic.

 What are microplastics?

-Microplastics are tiny plastic pieces less than 5 millimeters long, Plastic is the most prevalent type of marine waste found in our ocean, river, and lakes.
+Microplastics are tiny plastic pieces that are less than 5 millimeters long.
+Plastic is the most prevalent type of marine waste found in our oceans, rivers, and lakes.
 Plastic waste can come in all shapes and sizes, but those that are less than 5 millimeters in length (or about the size of a sesame seed) are called “microplastics”.

-Microplastics come from different sources, including from larger plastic waste that degrades into smaller and smaller pieces.
-Also, microbeads, a type of microplastic, are very tiny pieces of manufactured polyethylene plastic that are added as exfoliants to health and beauty products, such as some cleansers and toothpaste.
+Microplastics come from different sources, including larger plastic wastes that degrade into smaller pieces.
+Microbeads, a type of microplastic, are very tiny pieces of manufactured polyethylene plastic that are added as exfoliants to health and beauty products, such as some cleansers and toothpaste.

 Where does microplastic come from?

-Generally, microplastics in water and our environment come from two main types of sources, which are defined by the sizes of plastic particles: one is the primary source, and the other is the secondary source.
+Generally, microplastics in water and our environment come from two main types of sources, which are defined by the sizes of plastic particles: primary sources and secondary sources.

-Primary sources of environmental microplastics include plastic pellets, personal care products containing microbeads, different paints, washing water, sewage waste, plastic running tracks in schools, artificial surface, rubber roads in cities, and vehicle tire.
+Primary sources of environmental microplastics include plastic pellets, personal care products containing microbeads, different forms of paints, washing water, sewage waste, plastic running tracks in schools, artificial surface, rubber roads in cities, and vehicle tires.

-Meanwhile, secondary sources include municipal waste such as plastic bags and bottles, fishing wastes, farming film, and other large-size plastic wastes.
-Vehicle tire wear is regarded as one of the biggest sources of environmental microplastic due to the rapid global increase in the number of vehicles.
+On the other hand, secondary sources include municipal waste such as plastic bags and bottles, fishing wastes, farming film, and other large-size plastic wastes.
+Vehicle tire wear is regarded as one of the major sources of environmental microplastic due to the rapid global increase in the number of vehicles.

 Microplastic in water

-Clean drinking water is a basic human right and yet our supply of clean water being polluted by microplastic in water ideally an adult human should drink liters of water and not just drinking but used in the everyday task of cooking which also ends inside us.
+Clean drinking water is a basic human right yet our supply of clean water is being polluted by microplastics.
+Water consumption is not only in the form of drinking but also cooking which uses the same polluted water which ends up contaminating the food we eat.

 In freshwater studies, on water pollution in Australia reported microplastic particle counts ranged from around 0 to 1000 particles per liter.
-So if you drink 4 liters of water you taking in 4000 particles of plastic every day.
-After you consider how much water we use in cooking that also ends up in our body you can imagine how bad things can get.
+So if you drink 4 liters of water you are taking in 4000 particles of plastic every day.
+After you consider how much water we use in cooking too, you can imagine how bad things can get.

-We unconsciously are being flushed with continuous sources of microplastic and affecting us and our loved ones physically.
-How can we protect ourselves?
+We are unconsciously being flushed with continuous sources of microplastic which is affecting us and our loved ones’ health and safety.
+So, how can we protect ourselves?

 How can you protect yourself?

-Start using the best water filter you can afford there are many water filters out in the market, some use electricity.
-Other use UV light which does not take into account the new challenges of modern-day pollution they only focus on killing bacteria and viruses, not the microplastic which is no widely prevalent in our water supply
+Start using the best water filter you can afford.
+There are many water filters out in the market, some use electricity, while others use UV light which does not take into account the new challenges of modern-day pollution.
+They only focus on killing bacteria and viruses, not the microplastic which is widely prevalent in our water supply.

-Using water with an activated carbon filter and without using electricity but instead harnessing the power of the earth’s gravity we have developed the best water filter to purify and make sure that not only the bacteria and viruses are killed but the activated carbon filters in the best water filter make sure that microplastic do not contaminate the drinking water and keep you and your family safe and healthy
+Using water with an activated carbon filter and without using electricity but instead harnessing the power of the earth’s gravity, we have developed the best water filter to purify and make sure that not only the bacteria and viruses are eliminated but also the activated carbon filters.
+The best water filter makes sure that microplastics do not contaminate the drinking water and keeps you and your family safe and healthy

 The best water filter we would recommend is